👶 2026/27 · HICBC & Salary Sacrifice

 How Child Benefit and HICBC work

-Child Benefit is a universal payment from HMRC for each child under 16 (or under 20 if in education/training).
-There is no income test to claim it — but if the higher-earning parent has income above £60,000, the High Income Child Benefit Charge (HICBC) claws some or all of it back through Self Assessment.
+Child Benefit is a universal payment from HMRC.
+However, if either parent has an "adjusted net income" above £60,000, the High Income Child Benefit Charge (HICBC) claws some or all of it back through Self Assessment.

 Source: GOV.UK HICBC